 Step 7: Evaluate & Optimize

 As with any business strategy, you’ll need to accurately measure your ABM campaigns and optimize them when necessary.
-This step of a successful ABM campaign can be complex, which is why we devoted an entire chapter to it in our new e-book, the Blueprint to Account-Based Marketing.
+This step of a successful ABM campaign can be complex, which is why we developed ABM courses and best practices to help you get started.

-Download the e-book to get tips for A/B testing your campaign creative, optimizing your strategy, and choosing the right KPIs for an account-based approach to B2B marketing and sales.
+Also be sure to browse our other resources for tips on A/B testing your campaign creative, optimizing your strategy, and choosing the right KPIs for an account-based approach to B2B marketing and sales.